BSE on MoS2: solvers

 (4)\[\begin{split}\sum_{c'v'k'}H_{\substack{cvk\\c'v'k'}} A^\lambda_{c'v'k'}=E^\lambda A^\lambda_{cvk}\end{split}\]

-Those are obtained from the eigenvalues \(E^\lambda\) (excitonic energies) and eigenvectors \(A^\lambda_{cvk}\) (exciton composition in terms of electron-hole pairs) of the two-particles Hamiltonian:
+Those are obtained from the eigenvalues \(E^\lambda\) (excitonic energies) and eigenvectors \(A^\lambda_{cvk}\) (exciton composition in terms of electron-hole pairs) of the two-particle Hamiltonian:

-First, we link the previously calcaulted databases into the current directory, so that they are available:
+First, we link the previously calculated databases to the current directory, so that they are available:

 [...]